 Colt smoke control system types

 These prevent the movement of smoke and heat from one area to another.
-They take the form either of physical barriers such as smoke curtains or fire curtains, or as pressure differential systems, also known as pressurisation systems.
+They can be physical barriers like smoke curtains or fire curtains, or pressure differential systems called pressurization systems.

 Enclosed or underground car parks normally require ventilation systems to assist firefighting operations.
 These systems generally also prevent the build-up of carbon monoxide during normal day to day use of the car park.

 Pressurization systems prevent smoke from entering escape routes and firefighting shafts.
 They achieve this by maintaining a higher pressure inside the escape route compared to the surrounding areas.